The term MFi is more colloquially recognised now as ‘Made for iPhone’, but ultimately means for iPhones, iPads and iPods (and Apple Watches).

 Made-for-iPhone (MFi) hearing aids were first introduced by ReSound in 2014 with their ‘ReSound LiNX‘ hearing aid, followed very shortly by Starkey with the ‘Starkey Halo’.
 There are now five leading global hearing aid manufacturers offering premium spec hearing aids with made-for-iphone technology (ReSound, Starkey, Widex, Bernafon and Oticon).

 The main three benefits of MFi hearing aid technology are:

-- Direct wireless TV streaming without the need for an intermediary accessory
+- Direct wireless TV streaming without the need for an intermediary neckloop / clip-on accessory.

-- Direct remote control functionality – via a phone app, volume & programme control, plus advanced features such as directional focus etc.
+- Direct remote control functionality – via a phone app for volume & programme control, plus advanced features such as directional focus, wind noise reduction, etc.

-- TV can be directly streamed to MFi hearing aids via an intermediary streaming accessory regardless of what mobile phone you may use.
+- TV can be streamed to MFi hearing aids regardless of what mobile phone you use.

 The key feature is being able to stream your phone calls, audio-books, music, and apps (i.e. Google maps directions) direct to your hearing aids for improved speech clarity.